filipizydorczyk/essa-manager/README.md

+# Project status

+I stopped developing this project because I stopped needing this.
+Maybe I will comeback to this project one day.

 # Android

 To build android version [cordova](https://cordova.apache.org/) is used.
 You need to build `html` verison first by `npm run build`.